How do I fix iPhone Wi-Fi connection problems?

 1. Reset network settings.
 Touch Settings -> General -> Reset -> Reset Network Settings.

 2. Still having problems?
 Touch Settings -> General -> Reset -> Reset All Settings.
-Warning: You will loose all of your preferences.
+Warning: You will lose all of your preferences.

 3. For YouTube problems on jailbroken iPhones try installing youtubeFix from Cydia or another package installer.